vkharge/CKA/docs/07-Security/05-TLS-Basics.md

   ![cert6](../../images/cert6.PNG)

+## With asymmetric encryption, We have successfully transferred the symmetric keys from the user to the server

+  - User/Browser has a private and public key
+  - Browser also has a public key of the website/server and server private is on the server itself

+  - How the symetric keys are successfully transfered?
+    - Browser encrypts the browser public key with the public key of the server
+    - It sends the data to the server
+    - Server receives the data, to decrypt the data, server uses its private key and get the public key of the user/browser
+    -  With asymmetric encryption, We have successfully transferred the symmetric keys from the user to the server

 #### How do you look at a certificate and verify if it is legit?
 - who signed and issued the certificate.
 - If you generate the certificate then you will have it sign it by yourself, that is known as self-signed certificate.